-Expresses willingness to complete the ICP but asks for it to be conducted after 30 working days following the completion of the assessment (despite being offered a reasonable opportunity to complete the ICP within 30 working days).
-Discussions with the member must be documented by the MMP.

-- Expresses willingness to complete the ICP, but reschedules or is a no-show and then is subsequently nonresponsive.
+- Affirmatively declines to participate in the ICP.
+Member communicates this refusal by phone, mail, fax, or in person. - Expresses willingness to complete the ICP but asks for it to be conducted after 30 working days following the completion of the initial HRA (despite being offered a reasonable opportunity to complete the ICP within 30 working days).
+Discussions with the member must be documented by the MMP. - Expresses willingness to complete the ICP, but reschedules or is a no-show and then is subsequently nonresponsive.
 Attempts to contact the member must be documented by the MMP. - 4.
 Initially agrees to complete the ICP, but then declines to answer a majority of the questions in the ICP. - For data element F, MMPs should report the number of members the MMP was unable to reach after three attempts to contact the member.
-MMPs should refer to the CA three-way contract or state guidance for any specific requirements pertaining to the method of outreach to members.
+MMPs should refer to the California three-way contract or state guidance for any specific requirements pertaining to the method of outreach to members.
 MMPs must document each attempt to reach the member, including the method of the attempt (i.e., phone, mail, or email), as CMS and the state may validate this number.
 There may be instances when the MMP has a high degree of confidence that a member's contact information is correct, yet that member is not responsive to the MMPs outreach efforts.
-So long as the MMP follows the guidance regarding outreach attempts, these members may be included in the count for this data element. - There may be certain circumstances that make it impossible or inappropriate to complete an ICP within 30 working days of the assessment.
+So long as the MMP follows the guidance regarding outreach attempts, these members may be included in the count for this data element. - There may be certain circumstances that make it impossible or inappropriate to complete an ICP within 30 working days of the initial HRA.
 For example, a member may become medically unable to respond and have no authorized representative to do so on their behalf, or a member may be experiencing an acute medical or behavioral health crisis that requires immediate attention and outweighs the need for an ICP.
-However, MMPs should not include such members in the counts for data elements E and F. - The initial assessment must be completed within the reporting period, but the ICP may not be in the same reporting period.
-For example, if the initial assessment is completed less than 30 working days before the end of the reporting period (e.g., March 15), look up to 30 working days past the end of the reporting period to identify if an ICP was completed. - If an ICP was started but not completed within 30 working days of the initial HRA, then the ICP should not be considered completed and, therefore, would not be counted in data elements E, F, or G. However, this member would be included in data element D if the initial assessment was completed within the reporting period. - F. Data Submission how MMPs will submit data collected to CMS and the state.
+However, MMPs should not include such members in the counts for data elements E and F. - The initial HRA must be completed within the reporting period, but the ICP may not be in the same reporting period.
+For example, if the initial HRA is completed less than 30 working days before the end of the reporting period (e.g., March 15), look up to 30 working days past the end of the reporting period to identify if an ICP was completed. - If an ICP was started but not completed within 30 working days of the initial HRA, then the ICP should not be considered completed and, therefore, would not be counted in data elements E, F, or G. However, this member would be included in data element D if the initial HRA was completed within the reporting period.